rir1230/rir1230/README.md

-## Hi there 👋,my name is Rob,an aspiring IT/Cyber Security Professional
+## Hi, I'm Rob,an aspiring IT/Cyber Security Professional